mattrajca/MapKit/README.markdown

 MapKit
 ======

 MapKit is an iOS 'library' for displaying tiled maps.
-While MKMapView has been bundled with iOS since version 3.0, it has lacked support for custom tile sources outside of Google Maps.
-While not a big issue for most developers, I have found some cool uses for displaying maps of Google Mars and Google Sky.
-Please be aware of licensing issues when using custom tile providers.
-I have only created this library as an exercise.
+While MKMapView was introduced in iOS 3.0, it lacked support for tile providers other than Google Maps.
+While this is not a big issue for most, it prevents developers from building applications which utilize data from atypical sources such as Google Mars or Google Sky.
+Please be aware of licensing issues when building custom tile providers.
 The only built-in tile provider is OpenStreetMap.
 See [their page](http://wiki.openstreetmap.org/wiki/OpenStreetMap_License) for licensing information.

-NOTE: MapKit was only tested on iOS 4.0, and due to changes in thread-safety of UIKit, it may not function properly in earlier versions of iOS.
+NOTE: MapKit was only tested on iOS 4.0 and due to changes in thread-safety of UIKit, it may not function properly on earlier versions of iOS.

 Usage
 -----

-To use MapKit in your project, simply drag the contents of the `Sources` folder into your iOS application project.
+To use MapKit in your project, simply drag the contents of the `Sources` folder into your Xcode project.

 License
 -------